jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 When prompted, type:
 	y

 The `rm` command can be used to remove files.
 The `-i` adds the "are you sure?" message.
 If you enter `ls` again, you will see that `testfile` is gone.

 **Changing Directories**

+First, we need to extract the data for this lesson using the following
+command:

+    tar -xzvf bash_shell.tar.gz

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `2013-09-19-chicago` directory that contains the shell lesson material.
+Let's move into the `bash_shell` directory that contains the shell lesson material.
 Enter the following command:

-    cd {{page.bootcamp_slug}}/lessons/thw-shell/
+    cd bash_shell

 Now use the `ls -F` command to see what is inside this directory.
 You will see that there is an entry which ends in a star.
 This means that this